SalesConnection/Docusaurus-sc/docs/Unable to Upload Photo.md

      - **IOS:** https://apps.apple.com/us/app/speedtest-by-ookla/id300704847*<br><br>

 - **If it is mobile, check settings if the user is allowed to upload from the gallery or not.**<br>

-  Make sure permission is given to upload a photo.
+  Make sure permission is given to upload a photo.<br>

 - **If custom camera setting is on:**<br>

   Enable camera on = upload gallery photo from attachment.